liscory/Purwadhika-JCDS-Final-Project/README.md

 The values created from the project are the improvement in the underwriting process and the maximized profit from giving the right appraisal and making the right decision in providing loan.

+#### Additional Value
+It is well known that there are a lot of people that treat property market as an investment instrument; and there are cases where the investors and appraiser collide to lower the property value, in order to help investors to acquire the property.
+Thus, we hoped this project could also protect <b>property owners</b> by providing fair and reliable property valuation prediction.

 ---

 # II.
 Data Understanding